Middle & Upper School renovation

 Focused study & support spaces

-Every day, students have the opportunity to meet with their teachers for office hours for extra support in a class.
-At least once a week, they have a check-in with their advisor designed to help them take time to reflect, and plan for the week ahead.
+Just as they do now, students will have daily opportunities to meet with their teachers for office hours for extra support in a class.
+At least once a week they have a check-in with their advisor designed to help them take time to reflect and to plan for the week ahead.
 This built-in support helps students stay on track while building confidence—reducing anxiety and building life skills in self-awareness, organization, time management, and self-advocacy.

 Built-in movement

-From a professional-grade dance studio and indoor rock wall to a fully equipped weightlifting space and on-site showers, Linder’s campus is designed for movement and balance.
-These active spaces help students manage energy, reset between classes, and develop physical confidence.
+From a professional-grade dance studio and indoor rock wall to a fully equipped weightlifting space and on-site showers, Linder’s campus will be designed for movement and balance.
+These active spaces will help students manage energy, reset between classes, and develop physical confidence.

-Linder’s new campus features thoughtfully designed social spaces that foster connection, community, and a sense of belonging.
-The open, wide staircase linking the first and second floors doubles as a vibrant gathering space—perfect for relaxed conversations, group work, or decompressing between classes.
-The beautiful library and media center offers a welcoming environment for both collaboration and quiet reflection, complete with cozy seating and spaces built for research and exploration.
+Linder’s new campus will feature thoughtfully designed social spaces that foster connection, community, and a sense of belonging.
+The open, wide staircase linking the first and second floors will double as a vibrant gathering space—perfect for relaxed conversations, group work, or decompressing between classes.
+The beautiful library and media center will offer a welcoming environment for both collaboration and quiet reflection, complete with cozy seating and spaces built for research and exploration.
 In the bright dining hall, students will be able to gather in a welcoming space with peers to share a meal and connect about the day.

 Our faculty & staff